By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Is memory foam or innerspring better for hip pain?

 Memory foam provides more direct pressure contouring, which gives it a technical edge for hip pain specifically.
-But a well-designed hybrid with quality micro-coils in the comfort layer, like the Saatva Classic, comes close enough that other factors (temperature, preference for bounce, partner movement) can reasonably tip the decision.
+But a well-designed hybrid with quality micro-coils in the comfort layer, like the Amerisleep AS3, comes close enough that other factors (temperature, preference for bounce, partner movement) can reasonably tip the decision.
 The gap between a good memory foam and a good hybrid is smaller than mattress marketing would have you believe.

 What mattress firmness should I avoid if I have hip pain?